AI in Content Marketing featured graphic on blue with the rule "AI for promo, not the post" and a note that the article was written by hand.

 4. Content Optimization

 With all the talk about SEO and content automation being harder than ever, this is one of the better ways to use AI for content marketing.
 That’s because AI can automatically identify opportunities, both for new content and for optimizing existing content.
 Getting ahead of your competition can be very easy with the right AI algorithm.
+It is the same job as ongoing content optimization, and it overlaps heavily with using AI for SEO research.

 Maximizing LinkedIn for Business Growth